jacknot/justin.duch.me/_posts/2021-09-14-a_response.md

 Do you see the problem with this estimation?
 It's so fucking obvious, I genuinely can't believe she would even think about this, let alone type it down.

 This post was published on 27 July almost two months ago from when I'm writing this now.
-So let's look at that CDC website she link to see the  cases.
+So let's look at that CDC website she link to see the cases now.

 OH WOW LOOK AT THAT IT'S NOW 40 MILLION!

 So does that mean the chance to get COVID is now 12%?
-How could it have gotten higher?
+It has gotten higher?!

-It didn't.
-That number isn't the chance to get COVID, it's **literally** just the percentage of people who have gotten COVID in the US and that's it, nothing else.
+No, it didn't.
+That number isn't the chance to get COVID, it's **literally** just the percentage of people who have gotten COVID in the US at this point in time and that's it, **nothing else**.
 Your chance of getting COVID is determined by how you respond to it.
 If you do nothing on a long enough time scale, then the chance is 100% or close enough to it.

 You can't extrapolate this from previous data because it's completely reliant on the present circumstances.